iho-ohi/S130PT/01_initiate/README.md

 #### Product Specification Scope

-1.Spatial Extent：
+1. Spatial Extent：

-This product specification applies to the maritime area, described below: The area of applicability is the global maritime areas.
+This product specification applies to the maritime area, described below:
+The area of applicability is the global maritime areas.

 East Bounding Longitude: 180°
 West Bounding Longitude: -180°
 North Bounding Latitude: 90°
 South Bounding Latitude: -90°

-2.Content:
+2. Content:

 This product specification is a digital form of S-23 “Limits of the Oceans and Seas”, but it stipulates that global geographic sea areas must be designated by a system of unique numerical identifiers only.
 It specifies the content, structure, and metadata needed for creating the S-130 dataset and for its portrayal within an S-100 system.
 This product specification includes the content model, the encoding, the feature catalogue, portrayal catalogue, metadata, and implementation guidance for developers.